-What does Anarchy in the U.K. mean?
+What do you think Anarchy in the U.K. means?

 Sex Pistols: Anarchy in the U.K. Meaning